laravel/docs/queues.md

         public $uniqueFor = 3600;

         /**
-         * The unique ID of the job.
+         * Get the unique ID for the job.
          */
         public function uniqueId(): string
         {